Cirque de Gavarnie

-The cirque is 800 m wide (on the deepest point) and about 3,000 m wide at the top.
+The cirque is 800 m wide (at the deepest point) and about 3,000 m wide at the top.
 The rock walls that surround it are up to 1500 m above the floor of the Cirque.

 During the warmer seasons of spring, summer and fall, there are a number of large meltwater falls that spill into the cirque.
 The largest of these is Gavarnie Falls, the second-highest waterfall in Europe.
 It descends some 422 m over a series of steps before reaching the floor of the cirque.

 There are also several passes and clefts between the peaks that form the rim of the Cirque.
 The largest is La Brèche de Roland, at 2800 m above sea level.
 According to legend, its sheer walls were cut into the mountain by the sword of the hero Roland, nephew to Charlemagne.

 The cirque, and many others like it in the Pyrenees, was formed by the process of glacial erosion.
 The Cirque de Gavarnie's uniquely immense size was likely caused by repeated cycles of glacial scraping over millions of years.

 A number of rare plants and animals live on the peaks at the upper rim of the Cirque de Gavarnie, protected on both the French and the Spanish sides by national parks.
 Martagon lilies grow in the pine forests.
 Saxifraga and other tiny alpine flowers cling to the rock faces.
-Chamois, a type of mammal similar to goats or antelope, live among the crags.
+Pyrenean chamois, a type of mammal similar to goats or antelope, live among the crags.